Council of Major Superiors of Women Religious: History

-In the 1980s, several religious communities saw the Leadership Conference of Women Religious, which had been established on December 12, 1959 under the name "Conference of Major Superiors of Women in the United States", as turning towards secular and political interests and as supporting dissent from the Church's teaching.
-They asked to be authorized to form a parallel association clearly loyal to the Magisterium, and the Holy See finally granted their request in 1992.

 CMSWR members differ from those of the LCWR in having "major superiors" rather than "leaders" and in wearing recognizable religious habits.
 Their institutes have only 20% of the women religious of the United States, but they are younger, and growing in numbers.
 According to the 2009 Study on Recent Vocations by the Center for Applied Research in the Apostolate, the average median age of nuns and sisters in CMSWR institutes was 60, compared with 74 for those in LCWR; among those joining CMSWR institutes only 15% were over 40, compared with 56% for LCWR institutes; 43% of the CMSWR institutes had at least 5 novices, compared with 9% of the LCWR institutes.

 In January 2009, the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life announced it would conduct an apostolic visitation of American women religious to examine their quality of life, ministries, and vocation efforts.
 The congregation under the leadership of Cardinal Franc Rode, appointed Superior General Mother Mary Clare Millea to oversee the visitation.
 The council welcomed the visitation and encouraged members to cooperate fully.

-In October 2010, the council's chairperson Sister Regina Marie Gorman and former chairperson Sister Ann Marie Karlovic O.P. met with Pope Benedict XVI at the Apostolic Palace in Rome.
+In October 2010, the council's chairperson Sister Regina Marie Gorman and former chairperson Sister Ann Marie Karlovic, O.P. met with Pope Benedict XVI at the Apostolic Palace in Rome.

 In March 2012, the council celebrated their 20th founding anniversary and its board of directors met with Archbishop Salvatore Fisichella, president of the Pontifical Council for the Promotion of the New Evangelisation.

-Current officers

-As of 2020, the CMSWR Chairperson is Mother Mary McGreevy, RSM, (Superior General, Religious Sisters of Mercy); the Assistant Chairperson is Mother Anna Grace Neean, OP (Prioress General, Dominican Sisters of St. Cecilia).
-The current Episcopal Liaison, appointed by the Holy See is Cardinal Justin Francis Rigali.
+As of December 2020, CMSWR includes the leaders of 112 religious congregations which have a total membership of approximately 5,700 women religious in the United States (about 30%).
+As of 2020, the CMSWR Chairperson was Mother Mary McGreevy, RSM (superior general, Religious Sisters of Mercy).
+The Assistant Chairperson was Mother Anna Grace Neean, OP (prioress general, Dominican Sisters of St. Cecilia).
+The episcopal liaison, appointed by the Holy See, was Cardinal Justin Rigali.

-Canonized and beatified members of CMSWR-led Congregations

-Various individual members of religious congregations presently belonging to the council have been canonized or beatified by the Catholic Church, among which are the following: